-Bifacial technology using by Agri-PV projects
+Bifacial technology used by Agri-PV projects

 Occasionally the system diverts from the optimum sun-tracking algorithm to leave all incoming sunlight to the underlying crops.

-These control algorithms need numerical plant growth models and climatic data to define the tracker control strategy. kiloWattsol has modeled on its platform the precise piloting services and their influence on the conventional kinematics of these trackers with a very wide range of movement (+90°/-90°).
+These control algorithms need numerical plant growth models and climatic data to define the tracker control strategy. kiloWattsol has simulated on its platform the precise piloting services and their influence on the conventional kinematics of these trackers with a very wide range of movement (+90°/-90°).
 This allows the plants full access to light.

-As the cost of manufacturing solar panels has fallen and the technology has moved into the diversification stage, interest in the technology has been revived and significant energy production gains have been established.
+As the cost of manufacturing solar panels has now fallen and the bifacial technology has moved into the diversification stage, interest in the technology has been revived and significant energy production gains have been established.

 These modules are mainly used in ground-mounted photovoltaic plants.
 They are widely deployed in the solar energy market, but their cost has remained high in recent months.

-In agricultural applications, their ability to address both energy production and crop priority constraints represents a real opportunity.
+In agricultural applications, their ability to address both energy production and crop priority constraints represents a real asset.
 A win-win investment.
 These photovoltaic modules controlled by a control system represent a real tool for combating the effects of global warming on crops.